 I think Mom deserves her day, without a beautiful dual-gender crossdressing man to steal the spotlight.
 I would have been, however, so touched had you sent those sentiments on Mother’s Day.

 That is not to say that Michele has ever seen me as Savannah, in person.
-It is, also, not to say that I give her counsel in a slanted masculine or feminine depending on how I am dressed.
+It is, also, not to say that I give her counsel in a slanted masculine.
+Or feminine depending on how I am dressed.
 Sure, I have decidedly perceived masculine and feminine traits for how to handle situations.
 I am logical and pragmatic.
 I am empathetic and understanding.
-I am sometimes an active listener and sometimes very reactive and emotional based on what I hear is the situation.
+I am sometimes an active listener and sometimes very reactive and emotional based on what I hear in the situation.
 You can decide on what traits you consider are defined as stereotypical male or female.

 I have gratitude for this young woman.
 I celebrate her positive spirit and her terminal optimism.
-All the while—as I have forgotten all about it by letting it slip into the vague notions in the back of my mind—Michele is celebrating both my male side and my Savannah side… in equal measure.
-She is recipient, when needed, of all I have to offer in my support and love and appreciation.
-To know she thinks of me as a dad AND a spiritual mom, is strictly a testament to the encouragement and understanding I offer her freely.
+All the while—as I have forgotten all about it by letting it slip into the vague notions in the back of my mind.
+Michele is celebrating both my male side and my Savannah side… in equal measure.
+She is the recipient, when needed, of all I have to offer in my support and love and appreciation.
+To know she thinks of me as a dad AND a spiritual mom is strict.
+A testament to the encouragement and understanding I offer her freely.

 When you are authentic to who you are as a person, the confidence and self-assuredness radiates out to the people around you, especially those you hold most dear.
 Would I be as loved as Michele mentioned if I was still a slave to the darkness of the closet in my head and heart?
 Is her love conditional to the fact she is simply built to feel and declare that emotion more deeply than others around her?
 Maybe, we have just shed enough of the weight of our emotional shackles and bindings of expectations in order to tell the people we care for that they are cherished, important, and dear to our hearts.